jacktotonchi/fast-bot/README.md

  Fast Bot is a Discord Bot made as a two-week project.
 This bot has dozens of fun commands insuring a better user experience overall.

+ To learn how to set this up, visit the official [website]

+ # Important

+ [Code of Conduct]
+ [Contributing]

- List of all the current commands
+ # List of all the current commands

  ### 8-ball
  ### Advice